Abdel Fattah el-Sisi: United States

 Sisi criticized Donald Trump's decision to recognize Jerusalem as Israel's capital.
 According to Sisi, the Trump administration's decision "would undermine the chances of peace in the Middle East".

-The Biden administration pressed Sisi to improve Egypt's human rights record—which is generally perceived to be poor—but nonetheless approved in February 2021 a $197 million sale of Rolling Airframe Missiles for the Egyptian Navy's coastal defenses, citing the country's role in regional security as a major non-NATO ally.
+The Biden administration pressed Sisi to improve Egypt's human rights record—which is generally perceived to be poor—but nonetheless approved in February 2021 a $197 million sale of Rolling Airframe Missiles for the Egyptian Navy's coastal defences, citing the country's role in regional security as a major non-NATO ally.